Mental Health, Mental Toughness, Sports Parenting

 Her exercise awakening prompts Dr. Zuzuki to preach the powerful effects of physical activity.

 And that's what made me go to the gym.
-And I focused my type-A personality on going to all the exercise classes at the gym.
+I also focused my type-A personality on going to all the exercise classes at the gym.
 I tried everything.
-I went to kickbox, dance, yoga, and step class, and at first, it was hard.
+I went to kickbox, dance, yoga, and step classes, and at first, it was hard.

 Calling her experience, an experiment she did on herself without even knowing it.
 When she studied more on the subject she found scientific validation that the great feelings she was personally experiencing—better mood, energy, memory, and attention were fundamental to exercise.